-2019 witnessed another decline in the UK for new passenger car registrations, down by 2.4%, and in fact the lowest total car market for six years.
-The important new retail car content was down by 3.2%.
+2020 witnessed another decline in the UK for new passenger car registrations, down by 29.4%, and therefore the lowest total car market for six years.
+The important new retail car content was down by 26.6%.
 This trend of decline was attributed to continued uncertainty surrounding the outcome of Brexit and the challenges over future environmental regulations.
-The new car market got tougher and this resulted in a slight drop in turnover.
+The new car market got tougher and this resulted in a slight drop in turnover, mainly due to the restricted supply of semi-conductors to the motor manufacturing industry.

-Used cars performed with a good consistency - volume and profitability slightly up on 2018.
+Used cars performed with a good consistency - volume and profitability slightly up on 2019.

 Service had a very strong year.
-Following a difficult year in 2018 it was gratifying to see a marked improvement at Brighton resulting in a positive swing in excess of £100,000 to bottom line for the department.
+Following a difficult year in 2019 it was gratifying to see a marked improvement at Brighton resulting in a positive swing in excess of £90k to bottom line for the department.
 The team is now in good shape going forward.

-Our parts department is in the process of re-shaping as we have to adjust to being less reliant on a trade wholsale business model.
+Our parts department is in the process of re-shaping as we have to adjust to being less reliant on a trade wholesale business model.
 This is in line with Ford Motor Company's implementation of an independent trade supply distribution model.

-The company continued to be in a strong financial position.
+The Company continued to be in a strong financial position.

-STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2019
+STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2020